pactus-project/docs/content/tutorials/pactus-metrics.md

     editable: true
 ```

-Then save the file and exit.
+Save the file and exit.
-Now, we should go up one directory level from the current directory and navigate to the `/prometheus-grafana` directory.
+Go up one directory level back to `/prometheus-grafana`.
-In the current directory, which is `/prometheus-grafana`, create another directory named `prometheus`,
-then go into the directory.In the prometheus directory create a file named `prometheus.yml` and paste below code there.
+Create a `prometheus` directory, enter it, and create a file named `prometheus.yml` with the content below.

 ```yaml
 global: